osohq/oso/new-docs/content/any/learn/policies/application-types/index.md

 ---
 title: Application types
 weight: 2
+any: false
 ---

 # Application Types

 Any type defined in an application can be passed into oso, and its attributes may be accessed from within a policy.
 Using application types make it possible to take advantage of an app’s existing domain model.
 For example:

 ```polar
 allow(actor, action, resource) if actor.{{% exampleGet "isAdmin" %}};